the-juniper-studio/gatsby-source-holidayextras/README.md

 .env.development
 .env.production

-Then, add the variables on each file to match your HX API information.
+Then, add the variables on each file to match your Holiday Extras API information.
-HX_API_KEY
+HOLIDAY_EXTRAS_API_KEY
-HX_API_TOKEN
+HOLIDAY_EXTRAS_API_TOKEN

 ## Configure the plugin